 Directing people to your webinar promotion page is great...
 But in specific contexts, it can be even better to just have the registration form embedded into another page.

 For example in a blog post announcing the webinar, you could directly embed the form to drive more registrations and avoid losing people by directing them to another page.

 Creating content on your own blog and social media is a great way to get people interested in your webinar and increase the number of registrants.

 Depending on your blog editorial line, you'll want to either post an article that is directly promoting the webinar, or write on a topic directly linked to your upcoming webinar and add a section in it to promote the webinar.

-The blog posts are also a great spot to embed you upcoming webinars if you can.
+Blog posts are also a great spot to embed your upcoming webinars if you can.

 No matter how obvious this one seems, we're seeing a surprisingly high number of our clients underestimating it, or simply not doing it at all.

 Posting the announcement tweet and following it up with a few reminders can really help raise awareness on your upcoming webinar.

 Share "behind the scenes" photos when promoting the webinar on social media.